Introducing the Multi Root Trustless Access Protocol (MrTAP)

 What if BastionZero and the user’s SSO are both compromised?

 An adversary can compromise the system only if the BastionZero cloud service was compromised along with a valid user SSO.
 This scenario is improbable because it means the attacker has compromised multiple independent systems: BastionZero’s cloud service AND the SSO.
-The increase in attack complexity is the desirable consequence of our MrTAP protocol, which uses multiple roots of trust to eliminate single points of compromise.
+The increase in attack complexity is the desirable consequence of our MrZAP protocol, which uses multiple roots of trust to eliminate single points of compromise.

-Who designed and built your protocol?
+Who designed and built your zero trust access protocol?

 Resources